UConn snaps 4-game losing streak with 78-63 win over Temple

 STORRS, Conn.
-(AP)UConn fans got a glimpse Wednesday of what the future may hold for the Huskies.
+(AP)Christian Vital scored 15 points as UConn snapped a four-game losing streak with a 78-63 win over Temple in the American Athletic Conference.

-Dan Hurley started three freshmen and Connecticut responded with a 78-63 win over Temple in the American Athletic Conference, snapping a four-game losing streak.
+James Bouknight and Brendan Adams each added 12 points, while Josh Carlton, Isaiah Whaley and Akok Akok had 10 apiece for the Huskies (11-9, 2-5).
+UConn had been beaten by six points or fewer in every game during its recent skid.

-”I just thought we showed the character, the toughness, the identity that we’re building as a program here,” Hurley said.
+UConn never trailed in this one.
+The Huskies held the Owls scoreless for a 5 1/2 minute stretch in the first half, opened up an 18-point lead and went into halftime up 36-21.

-Christian Vital led six Huskies in double figures with 15 points.
-James Bouknight and Brendan Adams each added 12 points, while Josh Carlton, Isaiah Whaley and Akok Akok had 10 apiece for Connecticut.
+Two free throws from Carlton gave UConn its first 20-point lead at 43-23 early in the second half.
+A steal and tomahawk dunk by Bouknight made it 53-31 and the Huskies extended that to 24 points.

 Nate Pierre-Louis scored 20 points and Quinton Rose had 15 for Temple ( 10-10, 2-6), which has lost four in a row and seven of its last eight.